ippontech/blog-usa/posts/auditing-using-javers.md

 public interface PersonRepository extends MongoRepository<Person, String> {
 }
 ```
 All the changes made to Person objects will be audited by JaVers.

-In case of a custom repository, the @JaversAuditable needs to be used a the method level
+In case of a custom repository, the @JaversAuditable needs to be added at the method level

 ```
 @Repository